Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     One device command is supported in this sample: `getMaxMinReport`.

-    If any other commands are attempted to be invoked, the log will report the command is not found.
-To invoke a command, select your device's Direct Method tab in the Azure IoT Explorer.
-Enter the command name `getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format and select Invoke method.
+    <b>To invoke a command:</b> Select your device's "Direct Method" tab in the Azure IoT Explorer.
+Enter the command name `getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format and select "Invoke method".

     ```json
     "2020-08-18T17:09:29-0700"